shanec-/nullfactory.net/Snow/_posts/2017-04-30-enforce-commit-message-standards-and-generate-changelogs-via-git.md

 ---
 layout: post
 title: Enforce Commit Message Standards and Generate Changelogs via Git
-category: git, ALM, npm, nodejs, commitizen, conventional-changelog
+category: Git, ALM, npm, nodejs, commitizen, conventional-changelog
 ---
 In past projects my release note strategy has been a combination of custom scripts (to pull the changesets between releases) and good old fashioned elbow grease to manually create the notes.
 I was curious to know ways about the ways to achieve the same in git and learning about the techniques used in popular open source projects.